What is the Best Keyword Research Tool For You? [Free & Premium]

 This metric isn't super important either.
 To be honest, it is very difficult for machines to recognize the 200+ ranking factors used by Google.
 It is even more difficult to translate those factors into a number that tells you how hard it is to rank.

-Here is an idea of the different scores you'll get using different keyword research tools.
+Here is an idea of the different scores you'll get using some of the best keyword research tools.

 |Ubersuggest||Serpstat||KWFINDER||AHREFS||SEMRUSH||LONG TAIL PRO|